-Inquiry session: Are you curious about what the Nova Jazz Singers are?
+- Are you curious about what the Nova Jazz Singers are?
 What you need to do for the audition?
-Anyone interested in auditioning as a singer or band member (piano, bass, drums, horns) should attend a short meeting on TUESDAY, AUG.
-27 AT 4:30PM IN C304 (CHOIR ROOM)
+Anyone interested in auditioning as a singer or band member (piano, bass, drums, horns) should send an email to Dr. Venesile for more information.

-You MUST bring a completed and signed audition form with you to your audition time.
-Audition forms may be downloaded from the Nova Jazz Singers webpage or you can pick-up a copy in the School of Music office.
+- You MUST bring a completed and signed audition form with you to your audition time.
+Audition forms may be downloaded from the Nova Jazz Singers webpage.

 An accompanist will be provided to play piano, however, you must have your song (preferably in the correct key) in a lead-sheet fashion (melody, lyrics, and chord symbols).
 You may bring an accompanist if you wish, accompany yourself, or bring a pre-recorded mp3 or CD.
 You last choice should be to sing a cappella.